Nacroni/Nacroni/README.md

 # Nacroni

 > [!IMPORTANT]
 > I am no longer using GitHub for my projects other than website hosting.
-I will try to seek out other Git hosters such as Codeberg, GitLab, or some other garbage alternative.
+[I am on Codeberg now.](https://codeberg.org/Nacroni)

 Hey, I'm Nacroni.
 I'm some skid who writes code, mainly in Python since I barely know any other language.